ItemConsulting/xp-codegen-plugin/README.md

 </content-type>
 ```

-Running *enonic-ts-codegen* will generate a TypeScript-interface in the file **content-types/article/article.ts**:
+We can then run the `./gradlew generateTypeScript` task, which will generate a new file in
+**content-types/article/article.ts** with the following content:

 ```typescript
 export interface Article {